vigna/fastutil/README.md

 Since version 8.5.4, fastutil is split into three jars for convenience:

-- `fastutil-core.jar` contains data structures based on integers, longs, doubles, and objects
+- `fastutil-core.jar` contains data structures based on integers, longs, doubles, and objects;

 - `fastutil-extra.jar` adds data structures  based on references, bytes, and characters;

-- `fastutil.jar` adds the remaining data structures (booleans, shorts, and floats).
+- `fastutil.jar` adds the remaining data structures: booleans, shorts, and floats.

-You can also create a small, customized fastutil jar (which you can put in your repo, local maven, etc.) using `find-deps.sh` shell script.
+You can also create a small, customized fastutil jar (which you can put in your repo, local maven repo, etc.) using the `find-deps.sh` shell script.
 It has mild prerequisites, as only the `jdeps` tool is required (bundled with JDK 8).
 It can be used to identify all fastutil classes your project uses and build a minimized jar only containing the necessary classes.

 ## Building

-You have to "make sources" to get the actual Java sources; "ant jar" will generate a single jar file, whereas "ant osgi-rest" will generate the three jars described above with OSGi modularization; "ant javadoc" will generate the API documentation; "ant junit" will run the unit tests.
+You have to `make sources` to get the actual Java sources; `ant jar` will generate a single jar file, whereas `ant osgi-rest` will generate the three jars described above with OSGi modularization; `ant javadoc` will generate the API documentation; `ant junit` will run the unit tests.

 The Java sources are generated using a C preprocessor.
 The `gencsource.sh`